Nesta/phoenix/sass/README.txt

 	 		|
 	 		| Components:
 	 		=============
-      Contain the styles for the different elements of the theme: buttons, error messages, modals, breadcrumbs...
+      Contains the styles for the different elements of the theme: buttons, error messages, modals, breadcrumbs...
 	 		  |
 	 			| Navigation:
 	 			=============